 Getting to Torres del Paine

-Torres del Paine is one of the world's top trekking destinations, and obviously is pretty remote!
-Here you can check out the map to get your bearings or find out about getting there from the following towns:
+Here you can check out our maps to get your bearings or find out about getting there from the following towns:

 Getting to Torres del Paine